vergecurrency/verge/README.md

 then

 type `sudo cp ~/verge/src/verged /usr/bin/` after you have typed that.
-Your Verge daemon will now be accessiable system wide. after that has been done, type cd ~/ to get back to the home folder and type `verged` this will tell you that you need to make a VERGE.conf with it supplying you an output that you can choose or not choose to use.
-So once you've ran that, then type `cd ~/.VERGE`, after that has been done type `sudo nano VERGE.conf`, paste the output from the
+Your Verge daemon will now be accessiable system wide.

+after that has been done, type cd ~/ to get back to the home folder and type `verged` this will tell you that you need to make a VERGE.conf with it supplying you an output

+that you can choose or not choose to use.
+So once you've ran that, then type `cd ~/.VERGE`, after that has been done type `sudo nano VERGE.conf`, paste the output from the `verged` command into the VERGE.conf like so
+`rpcuser=bitcoinrpc
+rpcpassword=85CpSuCNvDcYsdQU8w621mkQqJAimSQwCSJL5dPT9wQX - THESE ARE EXAMPLES`, once that has been completed proceed to add `rpcport=20102 port=21102 and daemon=1` below the rpcpassword.

 now just wait for the blockchain to download. you can check status by typing `./verged getinfo` in the ~/verge/src/ directory